326.4 – 247.2 MYA

 Locality.
 Inclined plane of the Allegheny mountain; No. 3, in bituminous shale overlying coal.
 (Carboniferous system.)Page 248, T. A. Conrad, Observations on the Silurian and Devonian systems of the United States, with descriptions of new organic remains.

 Joseph Leidy would later write about another specimen that T.A.
 Conrad borrowed from Charles A. Poulson.
 It was also found at Inclined Plane No. 3 in 1856, where the specimen Petalodus allegheniensis was discovered.
-So at least a few early local species that are readily found in the local strata were first recorded from Inclined Plane No. 3, which is approximately fifty miles East of local rocks.
+So at least a few early local species readily found in the regional strata were first recorded from Inclined Plane No. 3, which is approximately fifty miles East of local rocks.

 - T. A. Conrad.
 1842, Observations on the Silurian and Devonian systems of the United States, with descriptions of new organic remains.
 Journal of the Academy of Natural Sciences of Philadelphia 8(2):228-280, https://babel.hathitrust.org/cgi/pt?id=hvd.32044107317794&view=1up&seq=83&q1=concentrica